 In this Tariff, the terms listed in this section shall be defined as described below:

-Block is defined as follows: (1) With respect to Bilateral Contracts, a Bilateral Contract administered by the ISO for an hour; (2) with respect to Supply Offers administered by the ISO, a quantity with a related price for Energy (Supply Offers for Energy may contain multiple sets of quantity and price pairs for each hour); (3) with respect to Demand Bids administered by the ISO, a quantity with a related price for Energy (Demand Bids for Energy may contain multiple sets of quantity and price pairs for each hour); (4) with respect to Increment Offers administered by the ISO, a quantity with a related price for Energy (Increment Offers for Energy may contain multiple sets of quantity and price pairs for each hour); (5) with respect to Decrement Bids administered by the ISO, a quantity with a related price for Energy (Decrement Bids for Energy may contain multiple sets of quantity and price pairs for each hour); (6) with respect to Asset Related Demand bids administered by the ISO, a quantity with a related price for Energy (Asset Related Demand bids may contain multiple sets of quantity and price pairs for each hour); and (7) with respect to Demand Reduction Offers administered by the ISO, a quantity of reduced demand with a related price (Demand Reduction Offers may contain multiple sets of quantity and price pairs for the day).
+Block is defined as follows: (1) With respect to Bilateral Contracts, a Bilateral Contract administered by the ISO for an hour; (2) with respect to Supply Offers administered by the ISO, a quantity with a related price for Energy (Supply Offers for Energy may contain multiple sets of quantity and price pairs for each hour); (3) with respect to Demand Bids administered by the ISO, a quantity with a related price for Energy (Demand Bids for Energy may contain multiple sets of quantity and price pairs for each hour); (4) with respect to Increment Offers administered by the ISO, a quantity with a related price for Energy (Increment Offers for Energy may contain multiple sets of quantity and price pairs for each hour); (5) with respect to Decrement Bids administered by the ISO, a quantity with a related price for Energy (Decrement Bids for Energy may contain multiple sets of quantity and price pairs for each hour); (6) with respect to Asset Related Demand bids administered by the ISO, a quantity with a related price for Energy (Asset Related Demand bids may contain multiple sets of quantity and price pairs for each hour); (7) with respect to Demand Reduction Offers administered by the ISO, a quantity of reduced demand with a related price (Demand Reduction Offers may contain multiple sets of quantity and price pairs for each hour); and (8) with respect to Baseline Deviation Offers administered by the ISO, a quantity of reduced demand or additional energy injection with a related price (Baseline Deviation Offers may contain multiple sets of quantity and price pairs for each hour).

-Controllable Behind-the-Meter Generation means generation whose output can be controlled located at the same facility as a DARD or a Demand Response Asset, excluding: (1) generators whose output is separately metered and reported and (2) generators that cannot operate electrically synchronized to, and that are operated only when the facility loses its supply of power from, the New England Transmission System, or when undergoing related testing.
+Controllable Behind-the-Meter Generation means generation whose output can be controlled located at the same facility as a DARD or a Demand Response Asset or a Distributed Energy Resource associated with a Demand Response Distributed Energy Resource Aggregation, excluding: (1) generators whose output is separately metered and reported and (2) generators that cannot operate electrically synchronized to, and that are operated only when the facility loses its supply of power from, the New England Transmission System, or when undergoing related testing.

+Demand Response Distributed Energy Resource Aggregation (DRDERA) is a type of Distributed Energy Resource Aggregation that is described in additional detail in Section III.6.5.

+Demand Response Distributed Energy Resource Aggregation Notification Time is the period of time between the receipt of a startup Dispatch Instruction and the time the Demand Response Distributed Energy Resource Aggregation starts reducing demand and/or injecting energy.

+Demand Response Distributed Energy Resource Aggregation Ramp Rate is the average rate, expressed in MW per minute, at which the Demand Response Distributed Energy Resource Aggregation can reduce demand and/or inject additional energy.

+Demand Response Distributed Energy Resource Aggregation Start-Up Time is the period of time between the time a Demand Response Distributed Energy Resource Aggregation starts reducing demand and/or injecting energy at the conclusion of the Demand Response Distributed Energy Resource Aggregation Notification Time and the time the resource can reach its Minimum Deviation and be ready for further dispatch by the ISO.